 Dr. Wu's research is focused on examining secondary injury processes following traumatic spinal cord injury (SCI) and pharmacological/gene therapeutic interventions for SCI.
-More specifically, she examines the pathophysiological role of cell cycle pathways, microglia and astrocytes at both injured spinal cord and supratentorial sites following SCI using complementary genetic and pharmacological strategies.
+More specifically, she examines the pathophysiological role of cell cycle pathways, neurons, microglia, and astrocytes at both injured spinal cord and supratentorial sites following SCI using complementary genetic and pharmacological strategies.
 She also studies nocifensive behaviors and central pain regulation after experimental SCI and traumatic brain injury (TBI).
 Her group, with collaborator, is also seeking to elucidate the function and mechanism of autophagy-lysosomal pathway in injured spinal cord.

 Spinal Mechanisms Underlying SCI-induced Pain: Implications for Targeted Therapy